Super Dimensional Fortress Macross II: Lovers Again

 Super Dimensional Fortress Macross II: Lovers Again (超時空要塞マクロスII -LOVERS AGAIN-) is a six episode OVA in the Macross franchise.
 It was the first installment of Macross to feature a new cast of characters.
-Macross II was produced by Big West, with no involvement from the original series creators from Studio Nue or the original series animators from Tatsunoko Production.
+Macross II was produced by Big West, with no involvement from the original series creators from Studio Nue or the original series animators from Tatsunoko and Artland.

 Background

 After Flash Back 2012, Studio Nue no longer wanted to work on Macross as a series.
 Big West continued alone, building from Do You Remember Love? with Macross II and three video games: Macross 2036 and Macross: Eien no Love Song for the PC Engine CD and Macross: Scrambled Valkyrie for the Super Famicom.

 In light of this, Studio Nue decided to continue the story themselves, though they used the original television series as a base instead.
 This began with the 1994 Macross Plus and no further work is based on what is now considered a "Parallel World" timeline.